Uniting Church members are encouraged to join in prayers for the peaceful reunification of the Korean Peninsula.

-“I believe many Christians in Korea have been earnestly praying together for peace in the region,” said Rev. Lee.
+“I believe many Christians in Korea have been earnestly praying together for peace in the region,” said Rev. Lee (Chair, Korean National Conference).
 “They will be greatly heartened to know fellow Christians in Australia will be joining and upholding them in prayer.”

 He offered the following prayer points which he says reflect the hopes of Christians in Korea.

 - Peaceful leadership and co-operation across the region.